michaelezehi/AirlineDemo/README.md

 and install "Specflow for Visual Studio 2015"
 3. Rebuild/build the application it should automatically retrieve the relevant nugget packages
 4. Run tests
 5. All the tests should pass.
-Now give me a round of applause! :-)